nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * Cons: commands that aim to do the same thing (add records to the `MedBook`) are not grouped together and this may not be an intuitive approach to OOP
 #### Implementation
+The following diagram shows the class diagram which models how the `AddXXXCommand` classes extend the abstract `Command` class

 <img src="images/AllAddCommandsClassDiagram.png" width="550" />

 #### Usage
-Given below is an activity diagram which shows the example usage scenario for when a user adds the `Medical` information for a `Patient` and how the add mechanism behaves at each step:
+Given below is an activity diagram which shows the example usage scenario for when a user adds the `Medical` information of a `Patient` and how the add mechanism behaves at each step:

 <img src="images/AddMedicalActivityDiagram.png" width="550" />